RadotJar/voynich/README.md

 - `.` characters converted to whitespace.
 - Uncertain spaces (`,` characters) are converted to whitespace.
 - Uncertain character readings, found in the transcription in form `[x:y:z]` are replaced with the first character in the option sequence.
 This character is the one that the transcriber deemed most likely.
-- Ligatures are converted to their capitalised form.
-For example `{ao}` becomes `Ao`, where the capitalisation of A indicates it connects to the character to its right (o).
-Note that there are a number of **special cases**.
-  - c and q already connect to the right, so they are never capitalised.
-  - h connects to the left, H connects to the right and left.
-  - E connects its bottom.
 - ASCII codes are retained for rare characters.
 I.e. `@185` represents a rare character in the manuscript and will remain as such.
 - `-` characters are converted to whitespace.
 - Paragraph identifiers are removed and replaced with double newlines to format text into actual paragraphs.